ashhendrata/ReelRadar/README.md

 *Enter ReelRadar, your new best friend for movie nights.
 No more back-and-forth between platforms or endless browsing.
 We are here to help.*

 Stop wasting time searching and start enjoying.
 With ReelRadar, discovering your next favorite flick is as easy as pressing play.
-Say hello to stress-free streaming with ReelRadar.
+Say hello to stress-free streaming with ReelRadar. &nbsp;
-🎥 This project has a robust search functionality that allows users to discover where specific movies or TV shows are available across multiple streaming platforms!
+🎥 This project has a robust search functionality that allows users to discover where specific movies or TV shows are available across multiple streaming platforms! &nbsp;
-🍿 With the use of Next.js and TailwindCSS for responsive styling, the project as a whole allows users to enter any movie or TV show and find out where they can watch them.
+🍿 With the use of Next.js and TailwindCSS for responsive styling, the project as a whole allows users to enter any movie or TV show and find out where they can watch them. &nbsp;
 💿 In order to display up-to-date information, I used third-party API to fetch details about the inputed movies or TV shows.

 ## Instructions: